-We happily announce a few keynote speakers whom will speak to the Congress theme of Bamboo for a Greener Future:
+We happily announce a few keynote speakers who will speak to the Congress theme of Bamboo for a Greener Future:

 - Kathleen Buckingham, Research Associate of the World Resources Institute will present 'Bamboo: The Secret Weapon in Forest and Landscape Restoration'.

 - Bernice Dapaah of the Bright Generation Community Foundation will share her experiences of lifting spirits and mobility through bamboo in her presentation 'The Ghana Bamboo Bicycle Initiative'.

 - Yiping Lou, consultant and former Team Leader of the Forest Biodiversity & Ecosystem Service Programme of the International Network for Bamboo and Rattan (INBAR), will present 'Bamboo Carbon Potential for Mitigating Climate Change'.

 - Simon Velez, award-winning Colombian architect and expert on building with Guadua will present 'The Role of Bamboo in Contemporary Social Housing'.